-Section 4.
-Laboratory for Information Globalization and Harmonization Technologies
+4. Laboratory for Information Globalization and Harmonization Technologies

-The Laboratory for Information Globalization and Harmonization Technologies (LIGHT will be established to address the strategy, application, development and deployment of this next generation of intelligent information technologies that are designed to support the national priority areas.
+The Laboratory for Information Globalization and Harmonization Technologies (LIGHT) has been established to address the strategy, application, development and deployment of this next generation of intelligent information technologies that are designed to support the national priority areas.
 Its purpose is to examine 'frontier' issues, such as transformations in patterns of conflict and cooperation, changes in modes of international business, emergent dimensions of globalization and system change, negotiation systems for new global accords, among others.
-In addition to the research activities, the lab will host the technical infrastructure of the project, in particular our System for Harmonized Information Processing (SHIP), and the publication and dissemination of research tools and findings, and will serve as a focal point for new educational and research initiatives, both here and overseas.
+In addition, LIGHT hosts the technical infrastructure of our System for Harmonized Information Processing (SHIP).

-In practice, the research activities in this multidisciplinary Laboratory will bring together faculty and students with interdisciplinary interests and activities from a number of departments of MIT, including Information Technologies, Political Science, Management Science, and the Technology, Management and Policy program, as well as key research centers relevant to this work, notably the Center for eBusiness (CeB), Center for Technology, Innovation, and Policy Development (CTIPD), the Center for International Studies (CIS), and the Laboratory for Energy and Environment (LFEE).
+In practice, this multidisciplinary Laboratory brings together faculty and students with interdisciplinary interests and activities from a number of departments of MIT, including Information Technologies, Political Science, Management Science, and the Technology, Management and Policy program.

-More specifically, the proposed Laboratory will be the central entity for producing products in four areas: (1) Software Platforms, (2) Knowledge Repositories, (3) Application Demonstrations, and (4) Education and Research.
-The software platforms will include but not be limited to: SHIP with Collaborative Domains Spaces (CDS) including one or more Ontology Library Systems, Context and Conversion Management Systems, Context

-Mediation Engine, Execution and Planning Module, and Application and Source Support Tools.
-The Knowledge Context Repositories will include the NHS domain specific knowledge represented in ontologies, context and conversion libraries, source schemas and capabilities.
-The Application Demonstrations will be developed at MIT, with the participation of the Project collaborators, nationally and internationally.
-Significant efforts will be placed on technology transfer and open source Web presence.
+More specifically, the Laboratory is the central entity for developments in four areas: (1) Software Platforms, (2) Knowledge Repositories, (3) Application Demonstrations, and (4) Education and Research.
+The software platforms include, but not limited to, SHIP with Collaborative Domains Spaces (CDS) including one or more Ontology Library Systems, Context and Conversion Management Systems, Context Mediation Engine, Execution and Planning Module, and Application and Source Support Tools.
+The Knowledge Context Repositories include the NHS domain specific knowledge represented in ontologies, context and conversion libraries, source schemas and capabilities.
+The Application Demonstrations are being developed at MIT, with the participation of collaborators, nationally and internationally.